travis-ci/travis.rb/README.md

     DANGER ZONE: Remove SSH key for travis-pro/test-project? |no| yes removing ssh key for travis-pro/test-project
     No custom SSH key installed.

+You can also have it generate a key for a given GitHub user (for instance, for a dedicated CI user that only has read access).
+The public key will automatically be added to GitHub and the private key to Travis CI:

+    $ travis sshkey --generate
+    We need the GitHub login for the account you want to add the key to.
+    This information will not be sent to Travis CI, only to api.github.com.
+    The password will not be displayed.

+    Username: travisbot
+    Password for travisbot: **************

+    Generating RSA key.
+    Uploading public key to GitHub.
+    Uploading private key to Travis CI.

 #### `status`